anon-blue/anon.blue/README.txt

-                                ahit the fuck upwhy cant i doshit xhziwjnxxnxnns j jxnxn m mdmcm mxbzh bznslapfiskapxjkslxjcj n xn dj jxnxncnfuck iggersguck igge rsfuckniggersbfuckniggersfucmniggersguvk iggersgreat biophsysicist in the world, eveI     want    to huh?
+                                ahit the fuck upwhy cant i doshit xhziwjnxxnxnns j jxnxn m mdmcm mxbzh bznslapfiskapxjkslxjcj n xn dj jxnxncnfuck iggersguck igge rsfuckniggersbfuckniggersfucmniggersguvk iggerscum stain donkey cum stain donkey eveI     want    to huh?
 What the crap is this?
 Where are all you people?  very nfdfsdfdsfsdfsdfsdfsfdsfsdfdsfsdfsdfsdfsdfsdfdsfsdfsdfsdfon this thing?
     shoneys                                                                    f